These web pages link to information about routine inspections carried out by Island Health.

 > View drinking water system reports

 All living organisms require water.
 Health and living conditions, biodiversity and population growth are all regulated by water.
 This makes water a very valuable resource with many competing interests.
-The focus of Vancouver Island Health Authority’s Drinking Water Program is ensuring the safety of the water reaching the consumer for domestic purposes.
+The focus of Island Health' Drinking Water Program is ensuring the safety of the water reaching the consumer for domestic purposes.

 The team of Drinking Water Officers includes Medical Health Officers, Environmental Health Officers and Public Health Engineers, all working together to